yeoman-projects/generator-angular-require/README.md

 Much <3 to the Yeoman community for creating such a great tool!

 If you like generator-angular-require, please tell your friends and colleagues.
+If you are writing about or mentioning generator-angular-require, let me know and I will happily link to it from here.

 Thank you!